CUPS DSS

 piorpdm://ip-address:[port-number]

-where ip-address is the IP address of the printer you want to use and port is the TCP/IP port that printer uses for both PCL and PostScript print jobs.
+where ip-address is the IP address of the printer that you want to use and port is the TCP/IP port that the printer uses for both PCL and PostScript print jobs.
 If the port is not specified, it defaults to 9100 for pioinfo.
 On HP, InfoPrint, and Ricoh printers, the port is most often 9100.

 If your printer driver supports printing PDF, select the PDF value in the Formats allowed list to print PDF documents on your actual destination representing that printer.

-If your printer supports printing PDF natively and you want to send the data directly to the printer without any CUPS processing or filtering then your destination command should use the raw option:
+If your printer supports printing PDF natively and you want to send the data directly to the printer without any CUPS processing or filtering, then your destination command should use the raw option:

 pioinfo://ip-address[:port-number] raw